dang-nguyendd/caps-client/README.md

     pages               # pages define the navigationable structure of the webapp public              # main configuration for application
-    .dockerignore       # configuration file for the docker setup .eslintrc.js        # configuration file for the eslint setup .gitignore          # configuration file for the git setup .npmrc              # configuration file for artifactory
-    .prettierrc         # configuration file for code formatting Dockerfile          # configuration file for building webapp with Docker containers next.config.js      # next project configuration file
+    .dockerignore       # configuration file for the docker setup .eslintrc.json        # configuration file for the eslint setup .gitignore          # configuration file for the git setup .prettierrc         # configuration file for code formatting Dockerfile          # configuration file for building webapp with Docker containers next.config.js      # next project configuration file